UP IN THE AIR

 He tried a green button below the weapon buttons and Imperialdramon's engines flared, pushing him forward and back in the seat again.
 Davis yanked the stick to the right to make his dragon turn around, but the force of the turn threw him out of the seat.
 The stick stuck, and Imperialdramon flew in circles.
 "Davis, please steer me properly," Imperialdramon gurgled.
 "I'm starting to feel sick."

 He wasn't the only one; on the third spin Davis lost what was left of yesterday's breakfast all over the floor.
-"Son of a bitch!..." he coughed, crawling back towards the seat.
-This was nowhere near as easy as the magazines made it out to be!
+"Son of a bitch!…" he coughed, crawling back towards the seat.
+Being a pilot was nowhere near as easy as the magazines made it out to be!

 Outside, the Digidestined watched Imperialdramon, unsure whether to be amused or horrified.
 "What the hell?!"
 Tai asked, grabbing at his goggles.